After over 700 hours of testing Aura vs. Experian, there’s no doubt – Aura is the better identity protection service.

 - You want accurate and comprehensive dark web monitoring.
 Aura offers better identity monitoring than any other service.

-- You want to protect your family every time they’re online with extra security features.
+- You want to protect your family with up to $5 million in identity theft insurance.

 Aura is a comprehensive digital security tool that goes above and beyond standard identity protection.

 It excels at monitoring your personal information and credit score while providing security tools like a VPN, antivirus software, automatic data broker removal services, a password manager, and more.
 Aura even includes parental controls and safe gaming tools with its family plan bundles.

 When I tested Aura, I expected at least a few of these extras to fall short.
 When a company tries to include too much, it produces a mediocre result most of the time.
 With Aura, that wasn’t the case.